AnuhyaCheruvu/conferenceManagementSystem/README.md

 java -jar /path/to/conference-track-management-1.0-SNAPSHOT.jar /path/to/input_file
 ```
 ### Constraints on input
-The input file contains different talks which are to scheduled.
+The input file contains different talks which are to be scheduled.
 Each talk should start with the talk name followed by white space and end with duration in a new line.
 For example:
 ```bash
 Writing Fast Tests Against Enterprise Rails 60min Overdoing it in Python lightning